-I drew from 11.30 till 7 in the evening, it was lucky it was such a warm lovely day.
+I drew from 11.30 till 7 in the evening, and luckily it was a warm lovely day.
 I met some of villagers from Bedrichovice including the lady who’s house I was drawing.
-Although not speaking the same language, I wasn’t too sure if she liked my drawing, I dont think she was too happy that I had concentrated on drawing the damp and the lovely patterns of tones it produced, great for an artist, probably not for a home owner.
+Although not speaking the same language, I wasn’t too sure if she liked my drawing, I do not think she was too happy that I had concentrated on drawing the damp and the lovely patterns of tones it produced, great for an artist, probably not for a home owner.

-This is my drawing, it is not my usual work and was very challenging.
+The drawing, is not my usual work and it was very challenging.
 I wanted to focus tone, the application of tone and the delicacy of the tonal variations.
 It was a learning curve and did teach me quite a lot.

 At the end of the day, we handed in our work and headed for a party with free food and drink, which after a long day was very much appreciated.
 I’ve heard that the work may form a exhibition or be put together in a book, but we will just have to wait and see.